Xcoder62/etch-a-sketch/README.md

 ## Nice to Haves ✨
 - [x] A task list for nice to have features.
+- [ ] Mobile Responsive design (use figma to design mobile version then implement it)
 - [ ] set button is gray and inactive if grid size value hasn't changed, otherwise is yellow and active
+- [ ] Erase button: when hovering over an already covered box, convert the box back to white.